Balsamic Pot Roast

 - Discard the bay leaves before serving.

-- To make the sauce into a glaze, strain the liquid out after cooking, spoon off the fat and discard it.
-Place it in a small sauce pan and cook on medium heat until thickened, about 10-12 minutes.
+- To make the sauce into a glaze, strain the liquid out after cooking, spoon off the fat, and discard it.
+Place the mixture in a small sauce pan and cook on medium heat until thickened, about 10-12 minutes.

 - Garnish with fresh parsley and herbs when serving.